Community Infrastructure Levy Neighbourhood Fund - FAQ

 Successful organisations will be assigned a Funding Manager who will be your main point of contact throughout the duration of your grant.
 Your Funding Manager will contact you to agree a suitable grant payment schedule to support the delivery of your project.

-Your Chair or Treasurer should sign and return your grant offer to the Grants Team.
+Your Chair or Treasurer should sign and return your grant offer to the Central Funding and Charity Management Team.
 You will also have to complete a Grant Payment Details form on the online portal.
 After completing this and if you are a new grantee (or if you have received a grant from us in the past but your bank details have changed), our data team will contact you via phone to confirm your bank details and set your organisation up as a supplier on our system.
 Supplier creation can take up to a week, so please bear that in mind when requesting your initial instalment.
 Payments are made by bank transfer.

 Your Funding Manager is there to support you during the delivery of your grant funded project and you should contact them to discuss any changes to the project timetable, content and delivery or to discuss any challenges that the project or your organisation is facing.
 We aim to keep grant monitoring to a minimum.
 We will ask you to complete an Information & Learning End of Project Report within one month of the end of your grant period and for multi-year grant awards an Interim Information & Learning report within one month of each end of grant year.